 Should I clear the cache on my Mac?

-Generally No, but if your Mac is experiencing a lot of lag and performance issues, you can clear your cache to help improve the device’s overall responsiveness.
-However, removing all the files is not the way to go, and we suggest you only clear the browser or junk data cache as not to bring compatibility issues with the system or the apps.
+Generally, No, but if your Mac is experiencing a lot of lag and performance issues, you can clear your cache to help improve the device’s overall responsiveness.
+However, removing all the files is not the way to go, and we suggest you only clear the browser or junk data cache so as not to bring compatibility issues with the system or the apps.

 How do you reset the PRAM on a Mac?